 Politique de l’arbre et des boisés

-The Politique de l’arbre et des boisés proposes axes of intervention to protect and enhance the value of the forest cover in order to stimulate initiatives in terms of natural heritage enhancement.
+The Polique de l’arbre et des boisés proposes areas of intervention to protect and enhance the value of the forest cover in order to boost initiatives in terms of enhancing the natural heritage.
 It is intended for municipalities, citizens and development agents in the region.
 The policy has three main axes of intervention:

-- Promote reforestation and the protection of trees and woodlands to meet various needs in terms of sustainable development;
+Promote reforestation and the protection of trees and woodlots to meet various needs in terms of sustainable development;

 Plan de développement de la zone agricole